briot/gnatbdd/docs/steps.rst

 use it.
 This mode is compatible with most applications, like command-line application, graphical user interfaces, web servers or embedded applications.

-When testing embedded applications, GNATbdd will run on the host, and the application will be spawned on the target.
+When testing embedded applications, the test driver will run on the host, and the application will be spawned on the target.
 Communication between the two is the responsibility of the step definition, and could take the form of examining the standard output or communicating via sockets for instance.

 No real restriction apply to the way the step definition is written, since it is running on the host, not in the more limited environment of the target.